jfiume/DanceFlix/docs/Timeline.md

 Objective: Videos will have to be playable from the homepage and the view page.

-Phase 6: - Browse Feature (1 day )
+Phase 6: - Browse/Search Feature (1 day )

 Objective: Add a search-bar feature to search for videos by name